 Treatment of Anal Fistula:

 Surgery is usually the treatment of anal fistula and very few can be cured on its own.
-The type of surgery depends on the case of fistula and whether it is classified as simple or complicated, the surgeon may be able to explain it to you in more detail.
+The type of surgery depends on the case of fistula and whether it is classified as simple or complicated, the surgeon may be able to explain it to you in more detail with other health issues

 The aim of the surgery is to get rid of the fistula while avoiding damage to the sphincter muscles because damage to the sphincter muscles can lead to bowel incontinence, where your bowels cannot be controlled.

 Anal fistula surgery is usually done under general anesthesia when you are unconscious and you can not feel anything.
-In some cases, a local anesthetic is used, where you are conscious but the area you are treating is under anesthetic so you do not feel any pain.
+In some cases, a local anesthetic is used, where you are conscious but the area you are treating is under anesthetic so you do not feel any pain nor any health issues.

 Fibrin Glue: Fibrin glue is currently the only non-surgical option for the treatment of anal fistula, where the fibrin glue is injected into the fistula to close the openings.
 Fibrin may appear to be an attractive option because it is a simple, safe and painless procedure.
 However, the results appear long term and show success at 77%, but after 16 months.